Everything About PMP Certifications: What You Need To Know To Be Successful

 How different people got PMP certifications

 People want PMP certified because it is fast becoming an industry standard.
-Whether they are full-time executives or between jobs, project management professionals expect to receive certification that gives them long-term career benefits.
+Whether full-time executives or between jobs, project management professionals expect to receive certification that gives them long-term career benefits.

 Here’s a look at the professionals who have chosen to become PMP certified, why they did so, and the benefits they got.
 Someone even got the credentials during the coronavirus pandemic, when most test preparation classes and even some tests were run remotely.